But, sometimes vaginal bleeding is an indicator of a serious issue.

 Other Causes for Vaginal Bleeding During Pregnancy

-If the placenta separates from the uterine wall before labor, you may experience pain and heavy vaginal bleeding.
+The placenta may separate from the uterine wall before labor, causing pain and heavy vaginal bleeding.
 This condition requires immediate medical help, as problems with the placenta could prevent the flow of oxygen to your baby.

-When a fertilized egg implants in the fallopian tubes instead of in the uterus, what results is a dangerous and painful condition called ectopic pregnancy.
-The fallopian tube could rupture as a result of the implanted egg, causing massive internal bleeding, weakness, fainting, shock, pain, or even death.
-An ectopic pregnancy requires immediate professional treatment.
+When a fertilized egg implants in a Fallopian tube instead of in the uterus, what results is a dangerous and painful condition called ectopic pregnancy.
+The rapidly-dividing zygote could rupture the Fallopian tube, causing internal bleeding, weakness, fainting, shock, pain, or even death.
+An ectopic pregnancy requires immediate medical treatment.

 Vaginal Bleeding and Labor

-Towards the end of your pregnancy, vaginal bleeding might signal labor.
-The bloody mucus expelled just before beginning labor is called “bloody show” and is fairly normal within three weeks of your due date.
+Towards the end of your pregnancy, vaginal bleeding can signal labor.
+The bloody mucus expelled just before beginning labor is called “bloody show.”
+This is fairly normal within three weeks of your due date.

 Pre-term labor.
-If you have “bloody show” earlier than three weeks before your due date, you may be going into pre-term labor, especially if you’re also experiencing:
+If “bloody show” makes an appearance earlier than three weeks prior to your due date, you may be going into pre-term labor.
+This is especially likely if you’re also experiencing:

-- Increase or new type of vaginal discharge (mucus, bloody, or watery)
+- An increase or new type of vaginal discharge (mucus, bloody, or watery).